 The City Law School is located in two buildings, one on Whiskin and one on Sebastian Street.
 Both are accessible by the London metro system.
 There are bus and Tube stops nearby including Angel on the Northern Line and Farringdon or Barbican on the Metropolitan, Circle, and Hammersmith & City Lines.

-LWI will apply for credits from Pennsylvania.
+An LWI member has applied for CLE credits in Minnesota.
 While we cannot promise approval, we have received credits for prior conferences, which might work for you.
 In either circumstance, we will be happy to confirm your attendance at various sessions if you would like to submit for credit to your own jurisdiction.

 We look forward to seeing you in London!